PrestigeCodeWorldwide/lua_scripts/bard/README.md

 to MacroQuest.sln as a new project and building it.
 The plugin does *NOTHING*, consumes no resources, does not tick, and effectively acts as a false flag to Boxr merely by being enabled.
 I've included the resulting DLL in this repo, but you can also build it yourself if you want to be sure it's not malicious.

+#Burns
+Burns are all hard-coded at the moment.
+New ones are simple enough to add, but do need to be placed in the code itself rather than config. (class.initBurns)

 ## Boxr Commands supported: